chidimo/Quick-Credit/README.md

 ## Installation

 1. Install yarn in your system.
 Check out the yarn installation [docs](https://yarnpkg.com/lang/en/docs/install)
-1. Clone the repo using the github link <https://github.com/chidimo/Quick-Credit.git>
+1. Clone the repo using the GitHub link <https://github.com/chidimo/Quick-Credit.git>
 1. Open a `cmd` shell and `cd` into the root of the project.
 1. Install project dependencies with `yarn install`.
 1. Optionally install the development dependencies with `yarn install --dev`